-Representing employers and management in labor, employment and civil litigation matters in state and federal courts, Nicole A. Legrottaglie aggressively defends her clients in a broad range of employment claims, including claims of discrimination, retaliation, harassment, wrongful termination, ADA/FMLA compliance, wage and hour, contract disputes, and unfair business practices.
+Representing employers and management in labor and employment matters in California state and federal courts, Nicole A. Legrottaglie aggressively defends her clients in a broad range of employment claims, including class actions and single plaintiff claims of discrimination, retaliation, harassment, wrongful termination, and wage and hour litigation.

-In addition to her litigation practice, Legrottaglie provides advice and counsel to employers of all sizes.
-She regularly counsels employers on matters such as hiring, performance issues, workplace policies, practices, and personnel decisions, wage and hour laws, leaves of absence, and prevention of discrimination, harassment and retaliation.
-Legrottaglie also has experience conducting independent investigations of internal complaints.
+In addition to her litigation and traditional labor law practice, Legrottaglie regularly provides preventative counseling to employers of all sizes.
+She regularly counsels employers and provides guidance on compliance with state and federal employment laws on matters such as wage and hour issues, workplace policies, practices, and personnel decisions, terminations, and prevention of discrimination, harassment and retaliation.

 Areas of Practice